-This document is provided for information purposes only and is intended solely for use by professional investors and advisors.
+This document is intended solely for use by professional investors and advisors.
 Specifically, it is not intended for, and is not suitable for, those who would be categorised as Retail Clients, and it should not be relied upon by private investors.